 - It makes no guarantees about time of computation and resolution.
 In fact, it may even resolve synchronously at the time of access, or never resolve.

-target by also applying to mutable entities like atom
+target by also applying to mutable entities like atoms and agents.

-s are a close match to Clojure’s delay
+ReactiveX cold Observables are a close match to Clojure’s delay (if we

 take a single value from them, instead of several values on a stream), but hot